Sponsor Licensing: An Overview

 At White Rose Visas we make it our business to ensure that our corporate clients have the best possible opportunity to successfully employ the staff that they need, no matter what nationality, while meeting all legal and regulatory requirements.
 See our dedicated Employers page for more detail on the service that we provide.

-In order for companies to employ workers from outside the EEA, organisations must hold a Sponsor Licence.
-They are then permitted to issue Certificates of Sponsorship (CoS) which enable workers to make a successful application for a Tier 2 visa.
+In order for companies to employ workers from outside the UK, organisations must hold a Sponsor Licence.
+They are then permitted to issue Certificates of Sponsorship (CoS) which enable workers to make a successful application for a Skilled Worker visa.